NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4ScopeAndRequirements.md

 ## Scope Overview

 This BaRS Application (application 4) covers only use cases:
-* 999 Ambulance Service Trust (AST) validation request to Clinical Assessment Service (CAS)
+* 999 AST Referral into CAS for Validation

 The payloads and workflow have been designed to support these services.
 Other {{pagelink:applications, text:BaRS Applications}} offer scope for alternative use cases.